GateRA: Token-Aware Modulation for Parameter-Efficient Fine-Tuning: Related Work

 \section{Related Work}

 \paragraph{Parameter-Efficient Fine-Tuning.} Parameter-efficient fine-tuning (PEFT) methods aim to adapt large-scale pre-trained models to downstream tasks while minimizing the number of trainable parameters.
 Early approaches include adapter tuning~\cite{houlsby2019parameter}, prefix-tuning~\cite{li2021prefix}, and prompt-tuning~\cite{lester2021power}, which insert task-specific modules or learn prompt embeddings.
-LoRA~\cite{lora_original} further improves efficiency by injecting trainable low-rank matrices into weight projections, achieving strong performance across a range of language and vision tasks.
+LoRA~\cite{hu2021lora} further improves efficiency by injecting trainable low-rank matrices into weight projections, achieving strong performance across a range of language and vision tasks.
 While these methods reduce memory and compute costs, they typically apply uniform updates across all tokens, lacking the flexibility to differentiate token-level importance. \textit{In contrast, our method introduces a token-aware gating mechanism that modulates the update strength dynamically per-token, allowing fine-grained control over adaptation.}

 \paragraph{Extensions and Variants of LoRA.} Numerous LoRA variants have been proposed to improve flexibility and robustness.
 AdaLoRA~\cite{zhang2023adaptive} adapts rank allocation across layers based on sensitivity; QLoRA~\cite{dettmers2023qlora} combines LoRA with quantization for low-resource fine-tuning.
-DoRA~\cite{liu2024dora} decomposes weights into direction and magnitude for improved gradient flow, while MoRA~\cite{zhao2023mora} applies a multiplicative gating mechanism.
-LoRA-Slow~\cite{zhang2024loraslow} introduces gradual low-rank updates, and other efforts explore structure-aware improvements such as tensorized~\cite{li2023tlora}, Fourier-based~\cite{gao2024foura}, or expert-based~\cite{chen2024milora} designs. \textit{Our method is orthogonal and complementary to these extensions, focusing on dynamic token-wise modulation that can be applied on top of additive (LoRA), directional (DoRA), or multiplicative (HiRA) PEFT variants.}
+DoRA~\cite{liu2024dora} decomposes weights into direction and magnitude for improved gradient flow, while MoRA~\cite{jiang2024mora} employs a square matrix for high-rank adaptation.
+LoRASC~\cite{li2024lorasc} utilizes cascaded learning and slow-fast updates, and other efforts explore structure-aware improvements such as tensorized~\cite{yang-etal-2024-loretta}, Fourier-based~\cite{borse2024foura}, or expert-based~\cite{zhang2024milora} designs. \textit{Our method is orthogonal and complementary to these extensions, focusing on dynamic token-wise modulation that can be applied on top of additive (LoRA), directional (DoRA), or multiplicative (HiRA) PEFT variants.}